LandingCube Review: An Amazon Landing Page Builder for Increasing Sales with Coupon Codes

 Pros and cons of LandingCube

 LandingCube is a simple platform for creating landing pages.
 But it does have its share of drawbacks.
 Our LandingCube review would be amiss if we failed to mention some of the site's strengths and shortcomings.

 - Built for newbies — Simple to use and operate.
 No need for coding experience.
 Gets the job done in minutes.

 - Affordable — Create two active landing pages for just $15/month.
 Perfect for small-time online sellers.

 - Integration — Connect to your email provider of choice.
-Add Google and Facebook Pixel tracking.
+Add Google Analytics and Facebook Pixel tracking.

-- Limited to promo codes — There's no doubt that promo codes are an effective way to hike up sales and drum up interest to your Amazon listing.
+- Limited to promo codes — There's no doubt that promotional codes are an effective way to hike up sales and drum up interest in your Amazon listing.
 But you may want other ways to acquire leads from your landing pages.

 - Could use more features — LandingCube can use more features to help it stand out from its competitors.

 LandingCube is a simple tool for Amazon sellers to create landing pages for their listings in the hopes of attracting more traffic and increasing conversion rates.
 But while the tool may be sufficient for students or part-time sellers, seasoned Amazon sellers might find themselves wanting more.

 All landing pages look the same.
 Sure, you can make changes to the appearance of your landing pages.
 But there's only so much you can change from the platform.
 The truth of the matter is that the appearance of your landing page affects how users interact with your promotion.
 And having limited design options might be cause for concern.